Of all my emergency food, spices were one of the most challenging items to stockpile.

 When you put spices in an airtight container, there will still be oxygen already inside.
 This oxygen will cause the spices to go bad gradually.

-In addition to this, there may be insect eggs in the spices (it sounds grosser than it is).
-These eggs can hatch, and you end up with an infestation inside the container.
+In addition, there may be insect eggs in the spices (it sounds grosser than it is).
+These eggs can hatch, resulting in an infestation inside the container.

 The solution?
 Oxygen absorbers.

 Oxygen absorbers (OAs) are little packets of iron.
 They absorb oxygen from around them.
-If put in an airtight container like a sealed Mylar bag, they create a completely oxygen-free environment.
+They create a completely oxygen-free environment if put in an airtight container like a sealed Mylar bag.

 3. Keep Somewhere Cool and Dark